Resuming Sexual Activity after Bone Marrow Transplant

 Will I have to take hormones after my transplant?

 In women, chemotherapy and radiation therapy cause changes in ovarian function and decreased hormone levels.
-Because of these changes, it is common to receive a prescription for estrogen supplements after your transplant.
-Your health care provider will discuss your specific estrogen treatment with you.
+Because of these changes, you may receive a prescription for estrogen supplements after your transplant.
+Your primary care provider can discuss your specific estrogen treatment with you.

 In addition, some women stop having their menstrual cycles after a bone marrow transplant and might benefit from hormone replacement therapy to relieve menopausal symptoms.